Tom Blanpied, Professor of Physiology

 Tamar Davis, Research Assistant

-We are always looking for talented individuals interested in cell biological mechanisms of synapse function.
-Ongoing projects include dynamics of the postsynaptic density and cytoskeletal organization in spines, using super-resolution cellular imaging (PALM) and single-molecule tracking.
+We are searching for talented individuals interested in cell biological mechanisms in the nervous system.
+Ongoing goals include defining the nature and function of synaptic nanoarchitecture, clarifying the roles of cell adhesion molecules, and linking synaptic molecular disorder to disease.
+Most of these projects involve application and development of super-resolution imaging methods including PALM, dSTORM, Expansion Microscopy, and DNA-PAINT, along with patch-clamp, gene editing, and optical methods of controlling and measuring cell function.
 These are exciting, new lines of work using cutting-edge techniques that require creative development to reach their full potential.
 If you think you could help us push these projects forward, have a Ph.D. in Neuroscience, Cell Biology, or a related field, and have experience and a strong interest in imaging, biophysics, or synaptic transmission, then please contact us.
 Programming experience or a strong quantitative orientation is a plus.
-Opportunities for integrating imaging with patch-clamp electrophysiology are available.
-The lab is funded through the NIMH, NIGMS, and the William E. Kahlert Foundation Foundation.
+The lab is funded through the NIMH and NINDS as well as other sources.
 Postdocs will additionally be expected to apply for further support via individual NRSAs, local training grants, and other sources.
 Write to tom @ blanpiedlab.org for more information.